 Allergies should be taken seriously at all times.
 Parents must teach children about allergies and the seriousness of allergies.

 Your child's doctor can assist you in getting help with your child allergies.
 However some Natural Health Clinics offer allergy testing and treatment that may also be help with your child's allergies.

 This is without doubt the most worrying type of allergic reaction.
 Once a person begins to experience anaphylaxis, they need medical treatment immediately, or the condition is likely to prove fatal.
-The effects of anaphylactic shock can come on rapidly and they affect the whole body.
+The effects of anaphylactic shock can come on rapidly and affect the whole body.
 The person will experience a sudden drop in blood pressure and a severe narrowing of the airways, restricting their breathing.

 What if your Child has an Allergy? -

 If you think your child might have an allergy, start keeping a diary, noting the time and place of any reactions.
 Note what they eat, what they are wearing, what they play with and where they roll around.

 After about a week or two depending on the occurrences of the reaction, discuss your findings with your child’s doctor so that he can establish if your child has an allergy and the causes of the allergy.